mprovost/NFStash/md/nfsping.md

 ## Examples

-Without any arguments, NFSping runs sending RPCs in a loop until it's interrupted with `control-c`.
+Without any arguments, NFSping sends RPCs in a loop until it's interrupted with `control-c`.
 A specific number of requests can be sent with the `-c` argument.
-For each result, it prints the round trip time (RTT), the minimum RTT from all results, the 50/90/99th percentiles of all round trip times, and the maximum RTT.
-All of these are in milliseconds (with microsecond precision).
+For each result, it prints the round trip time (RTT), the minimum RTT from all results, the 50/90/99th percentiles of all round trip times seen so far, and the maximum RTT seen.
+All of these results are in milliseconds (with microsecond precision).
 After it's interrupted, an HDR Histogram summary report is printed showing the percentiles for all results.

 ```console
 $ nfsping dumpy